SoftwareTrinkets/software-trinkets-website/content/posts/2D-Game/index.md

 ## Creating a circular canvas

 First off, making a canvas at all.
 I used the code from the [getting started guide](https://pixijs.io/guides/basics/getting-started.html).
-However, I'm not using any server yet, I want to see how far I can get with just an HTML page.
+It also mentions setting up a server.
+However, I'm not using any server yet, I want to see how far I can get with just a HTML page.
 I've not found a way to make the canvas circular so I'm just going to make a square canvas and see if it can be partly transparent next.

 First thing was making the background transparent.
 This wasn't necessarily hard, but there were a number of different answers out there that didn't work for me.
 This worked though:

     let app = new PIXI.Application({ width: 640, height: 640, backgroundAlpha: 0});

-So, using that getting started guide, and the transparent background thing.
+So, using the [getting started guide](https://pixijs.io/guides/basics/getting-started.html), and the transparent background thing.
 I ended up with this to render my background:

     <!doctype html>
     <html>